Mistuke/ghc/docs/users_guide/gone_wrong.rst

     reported as an exception by the operating system (depending on the platform).
 Divide-by-zero *may* cause an untrapped exception (please report it if it does).

+"Accessing a corrupted shared library"
+    This error is given when Windows fails to create a Side-By-Side activation context for your application.
+Usually this means a dependency was not found.

+    To diagnose this problem use the Windows ``sxstrace.exe`` utility.